-AGDA’s Code of Ethics are our professional principles we hold to peers, clients, markets or consumers.
-A member of AGDA is encouraged to form their practises around these principles, to establish 'fair play' across the breadth of our sector.
-Our code protects both designers and clients from unethical business and professional practices beit deliberate to unintended from not nothing any better.
+AGDA’s Code of Ethics is the professional principles we hold to peers, clients, markets and consumers.
+A member of AGDA is encouraged to form their business practices around these principles to establish 'fair play' across the breadth of our sector.
+Our code protects both designers and clients from unethical professional practices, whether deliberate or unintended.

-Over thirty years of consultation with our members we have developed our code.
-In plain English we outline professional conduct expectations in the key aspects of client/designer/subcontractor relationships.
-AGDA’s national benchmarks for professional service and conduct in the graphic communication sector are our region’s go to for government, private enterprise, education and the general public.
+Over thirty years of consultation with our members has gone into developing our code.
+We outline professional conduct expectations in the critical aspects of client/designer/subcontractor relationships in plain English.
+The benchmarks we set for the communication design sector are our nation's go-to for government, private enterprise, education and the general public.

 The Code of Ethics is a powerful tool in creating awareness around destructive practices such as competitive free pitching, to which AGDA and our members are unequivocally opposed.

-The Code of Ethics will also serve to enhance clients' understanding of the purpose and the how/what/why of graphic communication.
+The Code of Ethics will also enhance clients' understanding of the purpose and value of communication design.

 How our Code works

 The purpose of AGDA’s Code of Ethics is to provide AGDA Members with internationally accepted standards of professional ethics and conduct.
 This Code contains guidelines for the conduct of Members in fulfilling their professional and ethical obligations.
 Members agree to be bound by these guidelines.
 This Code was nationally ratified by the AGDA membership in October 1996.